Sulfazine Side Effects

 Applies to sulfasalazine: compounding powder, oral delayed release tablet, oral tablet

-The most common side effects reported with sulfasalazine (the active ingredient contained in Sulfazine) were anorexia, headache, nausea, vomiting, gastric distress, and apparently reversible oligospermia; occurred in about one-third of patients.
-Less common side effects were skin rash, pruritus, urticaria, fever, Heinz body anemia, hemolytic anemia, and cyanosis; occurred in up to 1 in 30 patients.
+The most common side effects reported were anorexia, headache, nausea, vomiting, gastric distress, elevated temperature, erythema, pruritus, rash, loss of appetite, and reversible oligospermia.
+Less common side effects included urticaria, fever, Heinz body anemia, hemolytic anemia, and cyanosis.
 Frequency of side effects increased with daily doses of 4 g or more, or total serum sulfapyridine levels above 50 mcg/mL.